Connect with us

 Young Gun: James Cordy-Redden – Cross Keys full-back

-James Cordy-ReddenJames Cordy-Redden is about to sit his last exams at university but he could be an Olympian by next summer after signing a contract with for the upcoming season.
+James Cordy-ReddenJames Cordy-Redden is about to sit his last exams at university but he could be an Olympian by next summer after signing a contract with England for the upcoming season.

 A few weeks back he was in Hong Kong playing for Samurai’s invitational side at the same time as England were taking part in the World Sevens Series and that’s when head coach Simon Amor spotted the full-back.